-Looking for the best Batman games on PC?
-The Caped Crusader has been protecting Gotham’s streets for many years now across many different media franchises.
-And naturally, the philanthropist-turned-superhero has from time to time swooped his way over to the world of videogames.
+What are the best Batman games?
+The Caped Crusader has protected Gotham’s streets for decades now across many media franchises.
+And naturally, the philanthropist-turned-superhero has, from time to time, swooped his way over to the world of video games.

 Here are the best Batman games on PC: